walaj/VariantBam/README.md

 Installation
 ------------
-I have succesfully built on Unix with gcc 4.9 and on Mac with Clang 6.0
+I have succesfully built on Unix with GCC-4.8+

 ```
 ### if on Broad Institute servers, add GCC-4.9